jake-landersweb/jake_code/swift/swipeable_menu_cell/README.md

 The built in lists are great, and allow for a wide range of useful built in features that have already been [explored](http://www.jakelanders.com/swiftui/swiftui-lists/) on this website.

 But sometimes, you may want a little more from the lists.
-Maybe mulitple actions when you slide a list cell over?
+Maybe multiple actions when you slide a list cell over?

 ### Finished Product: